 - Bad habits: Some people may experience alignment issues, when they engage in thumb sucking during and beyond infancy.

 While accidents and bad habits can cause alignment problems, most people inherit their dental issues.
-Just like every other part of body, genetics play a key role in determining whether our teeth will be straight or crooked.
+Just like every other part of the body, genetics play a key role in determining whether our teeth will be straight or crooked.
 If your parents needed braces, there’s a good chance you will too.

-How Long Will I Have To Wear Braces?
+How Long Will I Need Braces For?

 This depends on your individual needs and treatment plan.
 Most patients will need to wear their braces for between 18 to 30 months.
 The older you are and the more complicated your spacing issue, the longer you will need to wear your braces.
 You will also need to wear a retainer for a few months up to two years to keep tissues aligned.
 Some people have to wear permanent retainers to prevent their bites from returning to their previous positions.